Japan Photovoltaic Energy Association

-Japan Photovoltaic Energy Association (JPEA) is the best-known body for solar photovoltaic energy companies in Japan.
+Japan Photovoltaic Energy Association (JPEA) is a body for solar photovoltaic energy companies in Japan.
 Founded on April 23, 1987, it has a number of objectives and activities, one of which is providing the JPEC certification for solar modules in the Japanese market.
 The association serves as a spokesperson for the photovoltaics energy industry in Japan.

 JPEA set a pathway for the photovoltaic industry in Japan to reach 100 GW by 2030, from roughly 30 GW in 2015.
 The group comprises multiple companies in the industry, and reported a 13% drop in total photovoltaic solar panel shipments in 2015.